MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 One aspect of critical angle theory that we do use is that we can modulate the disintegration rate (and therefore the amount of entrained material) with the magnitude of the slope $|\nabla \eta|$.
 If we only disintegrate material where the slope is supercritical, the net effect is that sediment is transported from supercritical to stable areas.
 The difference is that we have a much better control over the physics, and we don't need to convert back and forth between gridded values and a particle representation used in the critical angle approach [e.g. @Warrlich2000].

-A different approach has been used in the early model `CARBPLAT` by @bosscher_carbplatcomputer_1992, which took empirically observed carbonate slopes (such as started by @Kenter1990 and studied by others, including ... ) and defined a slope function that returned slope parameters bounded by the limits of the angle of repose.
+A different approach has been used in the early model `CARBPLAT` by @bosscher_carbplatcomputer_1992, which took empirically observed carbonate slopes (such as started by @Kenter1990 and studied by others, including FIXME(add reference) ) and defined a slope function that returned slope parameters bounded by the limits of the angle of repose.
 In this study an exponential slope function was assumed, although it should be noted that there is literature debate on the distribution of slope shapes of carbonate platforms (e.g., @schlager_submarine_1986, @Kenter1990, @adams_basic_2000).
 This modelling approach is agnostic with respect to sediment properties and transport mechanisms and optimises the similarity to observed shapes, allowing the user to choose the parameter that produces the best result.
 However, it does not allow modelling a mixture of sediment types with different properties and requires an a priori assumption on the expected slope shape.
 It had not been adapted in subsequent models.

 ## Wave-induced transport

 We model the transport by waves by setting the velocity $v_f$ and shear $s_f$ components in the transport Equation @eq:transport.
 Considering the long timescales we are working with, we limit ourselves to a highly simplified model, with the goal of achieving an effect comparable with that of wave-induced transport.
-Given the timescales for which the model is developed, with time steps of the order of $10^{2}$ years, a more physical representation of wave-induced transport is not possible.
+Given the timescales for which the model is developed, with time steps of the order of $100$ years, a more physical representation of wave-induced transport is not possible.
 By necessity, the result imitates the time-averaged effect of tranport.

 Our approach is illustrated with an example of an atoll, starting with a conic topography, periodic boundaries and a sediment transport vector with a constant depth profile.
 We follow @xi_stratigraphic_2022, who use the following equation for the phase velocity of waves as a function of depth:

 $$v(w) = \sqrt{\frac{\lambda g}k} {\rm tanh} (k w),$$

 where $w$ is the water depth, $k$ the wave number ($k = 2\pi / \lambda$), and $g$ is the gravitational acceleration.
 This velocity is the phase-velocity of surface waves, given the total depth of the water.
-To evaluate the transport velocity at deeper levels, we  multiply the phase velocity with a factor $exp⁡(−kw)$ to account for Stokes drift:
+To evaluate the transport velocity at deeper levels, we  multiply the phase velocity with a factor $\exp(−kw)$ to account for Stokes drift:

 $$v_f = A_f \exp (- k w) \tanh (k w),$$